MIDEAST-STOCKS-Most Gulf markets rise on strong oil prices

 By Md Manzer Hussain

-Nov 28 (Reuters) - Most stock markets in the Gulf ended higher on Tuesday on rising oil prices amid expectations that the OPEC+ producer group would deepen and extend output cuts.
+Nov 30 (Reuters) - Most stock markets in the Gulf ended higher on Thursday amid rising oil prices as investors awaited the result of OPEC+ meeting where oil producers are likely to agree output cuts for early next year.

-Oil prices - a catalyst for the Gulf's financial markets - were up 1.1% on Tuesday with Brent LCOc1 trading at $80.82 a barrel by 1240 GMT.
+Oil prices - a key catalyst for the Gulf's financial markets- climbed 1% on Thursday with Brent LCOc1 trading at $83.95 a barrel by 1230 GMT.

-OPEC+, comprising the Organization of the Petroleum Exporting Countries (OPEC) and allies, is due to hold a ministerial meeting on Thursday to discuss production targets for 2024.
+The Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, is likely to agree to additional output cuts of more than 1 million barrels per day, meeting delegates told Reuters.

-Dubai's benchmark index .DFMGI was up for a third consecutive session, ending 0.4% higher, with almost all sectors in the green.
+The OPEC+ meeting is scheduled to begin at 1400 GMT, after an OPEC-only ministers meeting at 1100 GMT.

-The real estate developer Emaar Properties EMAR.DU surged 2.7% and Emirate's largest lender Emirates NBD ENBD.DU climbed 1.1%.
+Saudi Arabia's benchmark index .TASI was up for the third consecutive session, ending 0.7% higher with most sectors in the green.
+The index jumped 4.6% in November, its biggest monthly gain since April.

-In Abu Dhabi, the benchmark index .FTFADGI rose 0.3%, helped by a 1.1% gain in conglomerate Alpha Dhabi ALPHADHABI.AD and 1.8% surge in Abu Dhabi National Oil Company for DistributionADNOCDIST.AD.
+The Qatari index .QSI snapped its six session losing streak and closed 0.5% higher, helped by a 2.2% rise in Qatar Islamic Bank QISB.QA and 5.7% surge in Mesaieed PetrochemicalMPHC.QA.

-Saudi Arabia's benchmark index .TASI gained 0.2%, snapping the previous session of losses, supported by gains in energy, finance, healthcare and materials sectors.
+In Abu Dhabi, the benchmark index .FTFADGI was up for the third straight session, inching up 0.1%, supported by a 1.1% gain in Aldar Properties ALDAR.AD and 1% rise in UAE's largest lender First Abu Dhabi BankFAB.AD.

 SAUDI ARABIA